enviodev/docs/docs/HyperIndex/Guides/ipfs.md

 ### Part 1: A basic Bored Ape Yacht Club owner indexer - [82577d2](https://github.com/enviodev/bored-ape-yacht-club-indexer/commit/82577d28ec977256480d0a5bac25ffd35e0842c0)

-First we create an indexer using the Envio contract import feature.
+First, we create an indexer using the Envio contract import feature.

 `npx envio init`
 Contract address: `0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D`

 We then make some light modifications.
-The resulting config, schema and event handlers look as follows.
+The resulting config, schema, and event handlers look as follows.

 > config.yaml